 One all-too-common mistake probably results in more icy bruises and sprained ankles than all the rest.
 Quality footwear appropriate for hiking is a necessity.

 Remember the ice that makes everything beautiful?
 It’s on the trails, too.
-Strap-on snow studs for your boots offer incredible traction for a price that doesn’t break the bank; options like Yaktrax fit over most hiking boots and can be obtained for around $40 — much cheaper and more fun than falling off the trail.
-These can be obtained at most sporting goods stores and give you a ton of confidence on even the iciest trail.
+Strap-on snow studs for your boots offer incredible traction for a price that doesn’t break the bank.
+These can be obtained online and at most sporting goods stores!
+Hike with confidence on even the iciest trail.